- Home

 Low-Glycemic Buffalo Chicken Stuffed Bell Peppers

 Protein-packed bell peppers filled with spicy buffalo chicken and topped with dairy-free ranch.
-A blood sugar-friendly dinner that's both satisfying and delicious!
+A blood sugar-friendly dinner that's both satisfying and delicious with GI 26 and GL 1.4 per serving.

 This recipe showcases how satisfying low-carb eating can be when you focus on whole foods and bold flavors.
-The combination of lean protein, healthy fats from mayonnaise, and fiber-rich peppers creates a metabolically balanced meal.
+The combination of lean protein, healthy fats from avocado oil mayonnaise, and fiber-rich peppers creates a metabolically balanced meal.
 Nutritional yeast adds a savory depth and B-vitamins without any glycemic impact.
-The spicy buffalo sauce contains minimal carbohydrates, making this dish perfect for blood sugar management.
+The spicy buffalo sauce contains minimal carbohydrates when using sugar-free brands, making this dish perfect for blood sugar management.

 For optimal glycemic control, pair these stuffed peppers with a large green salad dressed with olive oil and vinegar.
 Eating the salad first helps further blunt any glucose response.
 This meal is ideal for dinner when your insulin sensitivity is naturally lower.
 The high protein and fat content will keep you satisfied for hours without triggering cravings or energy crashes.
-For a lighter option with additional heart-healthy benefits, swap regular mayonnaise for avocado-based mayonnaise, which provides monounsaturated fats that support cardiovascular health while maintaining the same creamy texture and zero glycemic impact.
+Each serving provides approximately 380 calories with 32g protein, 24g fat, and only 8g net carbs, making it an excellent choice for maintaining stable blood sugar levels.
+The buffalo sauce creates a thermogenic effect that may slightly boost metabolism, while the capsaicin content can improve insulin sensitivity over time.
+The recipe calls for avocado oil mayonnaise as the primary option, which provides heart-healthy monounsaturated fats that support cardiovascular health while maintaining zero glycemic impact.
+If using regular mayonnaise, be aware it contains higher omega-6 fatty acids, so the avocado oil version is strongly recommended for better overall metabolic health.

 Blood Sugar Impact